 - 10.3.1 To aid interpretation and use of CERT reports, important information and explanations of the different terms used in the CERT publication will be published on the CER's website.
-This includes, but is not limited to: - a) The CER has published this material in good faith to increase market transparency and to disseminate statistical information relevant to the operation of the legislation and schemes administered by the CER including the Carbon Credits (Carbon Farming Initiative) Act 2011. - b) This publication is provided for general information only, and is not legal, business or financial advice.
+This includes, but is not limited to the following: - a) The CER has published this material in good faith to increase market transparency and to disseminate statistical information relevant to the operation of the legislation and schemes administered by the CER including the Carbon Credits (Carbon Farming Initiative) Act 2011. - b) This publication is provided for general information only, and is not legal, business or financial advice.
 You should obtain your own independent professional advice for your particular circumstances before making any investment decisions. - c) Some data presented in this report may be different from data published elsewhere, such as in a company's sustainability report or under the NGER scheme.
 When reading the CERT publication, it is important to consider the context provided by the company and the notes provided by the CER throughout the report. - d) The entity that supplied the information in their CERT report is responsible for that information.
 In particular, participants are responsible for the accuracy and quality of data and information provided to the CER for their CERT report, and the CER cannot guarantee its accuracy or completeness.
-It is the responsibility of participants to ensure they comply with legal or regulatory requirements, including any guidance from the Australian Securities and Investments Commission on climate risk disclosure and legal requirements regarding the provision of false or misleading information. - e) To the extent permitted by law, neither the CER nor the Commonwealth of Australia accepts responsibility or liability for any direct, incidental or consequential loss or damage resulting from a CERT report, the information provided (or not provided) through a CERT report, or the availability or non-availability of a CERT report.
-The CER and the
+It is the responsibility of participants to ensure they comply with legal or regulatory requirements, including any guidance from the Australian Securities and Investments Commission on climate risk disclosure and legal requirements regarding the provision of false or misleading Information. - e) To the extent permitted by law, neither the CER nor the Commonwealth of Australia accepts responsibility or liability for any direct, incidental or consequential loss or damage resulting from a CERT report, the information provided (or not provided) through a CERT report, or the availability or non-availability of a CERT report.
+The CER and the Commonwealth reserve their rights in relation to the provision of incorrect, false or misleading information.

-46 Items iii, iv, and vii in section 10.2.1b) are not presented for renewable electricity commitments.
+68 Items iii, iv, and vii in section 10.2.1b) are not presented for renewable electricity commitments.